-- The relational database in which DB2 OLAP Server stores your multidimensional data - The user ID and password that DB2 OLAP Server uses to log on to your relational database - The level of detail provided by the DB2 OLAP Server trace facility - The file in which the trace information is stored - The size of the trace file - The isolation level that DB2 OLAP Server uses when working with your relational database - The maximum number of connections to your relational database that DB2 OLAP Server can own - The number of connections an OLAP application starts when it is activated - The table space in which DB2 OLAP Server creates relational tables - The table space in which DB2 OLAP Server creates the fact table - The table space in which DB2 OLAP Server creates administration tables - The addition of a partitioning key clause to the SQL statement DB2 OLAP Server uses to create the fact table
+- The relational database in which DB2 OLAP Server stores your multidimensional data. - The user ID and password that DB2 OLAP Server uses to log on to your relational database. - The level of detail that is provided by the DB2 OLAP Server trace facility. - The file in which the trace information is stored. - The size of the trace file. - The isolation level that DB2 OLAP Server uses when working with your relational database. - The maximum number of connections to your relational database that DB2 OLAP Server can own. - The number of connections that an OLAP application starts when it is activated.

-- The table space for the relational database index of a fact table when you are using DB2 OLAP Server on a UNIX or Windows NT platform to access data in DB2 on OS/390. - The table space for the relational database index of a key table when you are using DB2 OLAP Server on a UNIX or Windows NT platform to access data in DB2 on OS/390.
-A relational database key table is the equivalent of a multidimensional database index. - Whether to create a cluster index for a fact table when you are using DB2 OLAP Server to access data in DB2 on OS/390.
+- The table space in which DB2 OLAP Server creates relational tables. - The table space in which DB2 OLAP Server creates the fact table. - The table space in which DB2 OLAP Server creates administration tables. - The addition of a partitioning key clause to the SQL statement that DB2 OLAP Server uses to create the fact table. - The table space for the relational database index of a fact table when you are using DB2 OLAP Server on a UNIX or Windows NT workstation to access data in DB2 on OS/390. - The table space for the relational database index of a key table when you are using DB2 OLAP Server on a UNIX or Windows NT platform to access data in DB2 on OS/390.
+A relational database key table is the equivalent of a multidimensional database index. - Whether to create a cluster index for a fact table when you are using DB2 OLAP Server to access data in DB2 on OS/390. - The AS/400 library in which relational storage manager tables are stored.